stitchdata/docs/_account-security/billing-faq.md

           For example: Accounts using the Free plan may add up to five different types of integrations.
 If an account has five Google Analytics integrations connected, this will only count as one towards the integration type quota.
 Up to four additional types of integrations may still be added.

           **Note**: The types of integrations available are also dependent on plan type.
-Users of the Free Plan will only have access to Free integrations, while Paid plan users will have access to Free and Paid integrations.
+Users of the Free Plan will only have access to Free integrations, while Paid plan users will have access to free and paid integrations.

           For more info, refer to [our pricing page]({{ site.pricing }}).

+      - question: "Do new integrations have free historical data loads?"
+        anchor: "free-historical-data-load"
+        answer: |
+          Yes. **The first seven days of replication for a new integration are free**.
+Rows replicated from the new integration during this time won't count towards your quota.

+          After the seven days are over, Stitch will continue to replicate data from the integration.
+Be sure to **pause** or **delete** the integration if you are no longer interested in replicating its data.

+          **Note**: While free historical loads apply to all of Stitch's integrations, you need to be on a paid plan to use our Paid integrations.

+      - question: "Do free historical data loads apply to integration or table resets?"
+        anchor: "free-historical-loads-resets"
+        answer: |
+          No. Free historical data loads are only applicable to new integrations for the first seven days after they are created.
+[Resetting replication]({{ link.replication.reset-rep-keys | prepend: site.baseurl }}) for an integration or a table will count towards your quota.

+# -------------------------- #
+#          ROW COUNTS        #
+# -------------------------- #

-  - topic: "Row Counts"
+  - topic: "Row counts"
     anchor: "row-usage"
     items:
       - question: "Where can I view my usage?"